(For the proper reading experience, run the music from this video while reading this page.)

 Loki: Last four days on Earth.
 If I had a dick I'd go get laid. (no response from other elevator passengers, bar a silent, irritated look from a woman holding a coffee) Loki: We can do the next best thing.
 Bartleby: What's that?
 Loki: (as doors of elevator close) Let's kill people. (the woman sprays her coffee everywhere) Loki: (cheerily) No, not you!

 In Fear and Loathing in Las Vegas, Doctor Gonzo threatens someone with a nine-inch blade in an elevator, in a haze of drug-fueled paranoia.
 (Everyone else tries to ignore him.)
 Comes complete with the doors opening, a horrified couple staring at the knife-wielding Gonzo, and the doors closing again.

 In the beginning of Ghost, Carl and Sam pull what's clearly an often-practiced joke where they discuss what communicable diseases they've picked up, whilst in a crowded elevator.

-Ghostbusters; although their dialogue is completely ordinary.
-Their Proton Packs — backpack-mounted nuclear accelerators — do the job for them.
+Ghostbusters: The hotel elevator scene during their very first outing.
+Although their dialogue is completely ordinary, their Proton Packs — backpack-mounted nuclear accelerators — do the job for them.

 The main character has an awkward moment where he farts in the elevator and can't lie about it.
 Which is itself part of the protocol.